akashacms/akashacms-blog-podcast/guide/index.html.md

 # Custom tags and Layouts

-The `akashacms-blog-podcast` plugin provides multiple custom tags that are useful for constructing elements of a blog post or blog index.
+The `@akashacms/plugins-blog-podcast` plugin provides multiple custom tags that are useful for constructing elements of a blog post or blog index.
 The blog-skeleton contains examples of typical page layouts.
 You're of course free to develop your own page layout.

 The content documents contained in the blog/podcast must all include one metadata/frontmatter entry, `blogtag`, where the value is the `blogtag` value given above.
 Here's an example: